research located the site of a long forgotten World War I instructional

 Heritage Grants Program and through the ACT Parks & Conservation

-Since that time, during 2017 the trail was improved and the first stage
+Since that time, during 2017 and 2018 the trail was improved and a

-of a 'mock trench' orientation structure was erected to enhance visitor
+'mock trench' structure was constructed to enhance visitor

 This was enabled by the Green Army program and additional resources